HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

 Buttons typically receive their accessible names from their content or ARIA attributes.
-According to [ARIA guidelines](https://www.w3.org/WAI/ARIA/apg/patterns/button/), it's preferable for an element to derive its accessible name from its content rather than an ARIA attribute if possible.
+According to <a hreflang="en" href="https://www.w3.org/WAI/ARIA/apg/patterns/button/">ARIA guidelines</a>, it's preferable for an element to derive its accessible name from its content rather than an ARIA attribute if possible.
 We found that 59% of buttons on desktop obtain their accessible names from their text content, a slight drop from 2022 when it was 61%.
 Use of the aria-label attribute is up slightly to 24% on desktop sites and use the aria-label attribute for their accessible names, up from 20% in 2022.

 In some cases, aria-label is useful, such as when multiple buttons have the same content but different functions, or when a button contains only an image or icon.

 ## **Hiding content**

 Sometimes, visual interfaces include redundant elements that aren't beneficial for users of assistive technologies.
-In these cases, aria-hidden="true" can be used to [hide elements from screen readers](https://niquette.ca/articles/hiding-elements/).
+In these cases, aria-hidden="true" can be used to <a hreflang="en" href="https://niquette.ca/articles/hiding-elements/">hide elements from screen readers</a>.
 However, this approach should not be used if removing the element would result in less information for screen reader users compared to what is presented visually.
 Hiding content from assistive technologies should not be a way to bypass content that is difficult to make accessible.

 {{ figure_markup(
   caption="Had at least one element with the aria-hidden attribute.",